 - Heat olive oil in a Dutch oven over medium-high heat.

-- Stir in chili powder, cumin, oregano, and smoked paprika.
+- Stir in chili powder, cumin, dried oregano, and smoked paprika until well combined.

-- Mix in tomato paste and cook for 3 minutes.
+- Add the tomato paste.
+Stir everything together and cook for an additional 3 minutes.

 - Prep Time: 15 minutes